Selçuk: Composition

+Climate

+Selçuk has a hot-summer Mediterranean climate (Köppen: Csa), with hot, dry summers, and cool, rainy winters.

 Sport

 The youth football teams of the İzmir-based sports club Altınordu S.K. play their home matches in the Altınordu Selçuk-Efes Football Complex, which is located WSW of Selçuk.
 With five football fields, the venue is the largest in İzmir Province.